From Gentle Parenting Strategies to Whole Child Parenting & Everything in Between!

 You might find that while you aim to be authoritative, you occasionally slip into more authoritarian habits in stressful moments.
 Or in trying to be a gentle parent, you slip into passive parenting.
 Recognizing these pattern allows you to make mindful changes, which actually is part of conscious and intuitive parenting.

-Whatever style you resonate with you, I feel it's very important to consider the following factors:
+Whatever style you resonate with, it's very important to consider the following factors:

 What are your family values?
 Are yours aligned with other primary caregivers?